-The held for sale operations of Grivalia subgroup included: a) Grivalia Properties R.E.I.C. and its subsidiaries in Greece and Luxembourg, which were presented in other operations segment, and b) Grivalia's subsidiaries in Romania and Serbia, which were presented in International segment.
+The held for sale operations of Grivalia subgroup include: a) Grivalia Properties R.E.I.C. and its subsidiaries in Greece and Luxembourg, which are presented in other operations segment, and b) Grivalia's subsidiaries in Romania and Serbia, which are presented in International segment.

-The results of Grivalia subgroup including the gain/(loss) on disposal are set out below:
+The results of Grivalia subgroup are set out below.

-For the period ended

-30 June 30 September
+Six months ended 30 June

 2017 2016

 € million € million

-Net interest income (1) (1)
+Net interest Income (1) (1)

-Income from non banking services 32 46
+Income from non banking services 32 31

-Operating expenses (11) (15)
+Operating Expenses (11) (10)

-Profit before impairments from discontinued operations 20 30
+Profit before impairments from discontinued operations 20 20

 Other impairment losses 0 (6)

-Profit before tax from discontinued operations 20 24
+Profit before tax from discontinued operations 20 14

-Income tax (5) (6)
+Income tax (1) (9) (4)

-Profit after tax from discontinued operations

-before gain/(loss) on disposal 15 18

-Gain/(loss) on disposal before tax (see below) (0) -

-Income tax on gain/ (loss) on disposal (see below) (5) -

-Profit after tax from discontinued operations 10 18
+Profit after tax from discontinued operations 11 10

 Net profit from discontinued operations

-attributable to non controlling interests 11 14
+attributable to non controlling interests 11 8

-Net profit/(loss) from discontinued operations
+Net profit from discontinued operations

-attributable to shareholders (1) 4
+attributable to shareholders 0 2